-If you are in a turbulent situation with your significant other you may find yourself asking, "What is trust in a relationship?"
+If you're in a turbulent situation with your significant other, you may find yourself asking, "What is trust in a relationship?"
 Depending on someone and believing in that person is the foundation of all healthy romantic bonds.
-It provides intimacy and security in a relationship, and it's based on honesty and integrity.
-You cannot be with your partner for long if you do not have trust in him or her.
+Trust provides intimacy and security in a relationship, and it's based on honesty and integrity.
+You cannot be with your partner for long if you don't have trust in him or her.
 And once trust is lost, it can be hard to regain.

 Development of Trust